pmndrs/zustand/docs/guides/auto-generating-selectors.md

 const useBearStore = createSelectors(useBearStoreBase)
 ```

-Now the selectors are auto generated:
+Now the selectors are auto generated and you can access them directly:

 ```typescript
 // get the property